YetAnotherClown/Luau-Future/README.md

     end

     -- Poll Futures
-    for id, future in world:query(Future) do
+    for id, future in world:query(FutureComponent) do
         local future = future.future

         if future:isReady() then